dereneaton/ipyrad/docs/API.rst

 the API can be used to merge two Assemblies so that Samples from different Assemblies can be clustered together.
 This can be useful when combining data from a previous study with newly collected data.

-Before we jump into describing the API usage

-If you are already a pro with using Python then skip the next few sections to get to the meat of using the :ref:`ipyrad API<ipyrad_API>`.

 Getting started with IPython/Jupyter notebooks